muratk3n/thirdwave/en/tweets/2020/week1b.md

 If we can get fast payments done, there are gazillion possibilities.
 Payments for artists can become extremely efficient.
-Say I am listening to a song, *War*, I can send a payment to that name, to that song, laser like.
-That name will be placeholder, all $$ to that name is distributed to all stakeholders behind that name.
+Say I am listening to a song, *War*, I can send a payment to that name, to that song, direct.
+That name will be placeholder, all
+$$ to that name is distributed to all stakeholders behind that name.
 It could be Edwin Starr, the Tempations, James Brown, or Chris Tucker and JChan for singing it that one time in a movie - I dont care.
 People can argue among themselves in courts who needs to be part